Ingredients:

 * optional 1/2 cup pineapple chunks

-Rinse the chicken and cut into cubes.
-I put my cornstarch in a bowl, then added the chicken to the bowl, put the lid on and shook it so the cornstarch covered the chicken.
-Dip the coated chicken cubes into the beaten eggs and place on a plate.
-It's a little messy so I just piled my chicken on a large plate until all of the pieces were coated with eggs.
+Cut the chicken breasts into chunks.
+Add cornstarch into a baggie then add the chicken chunks.
+Shake the baggie and make sure the chicken is coated.
+Then dip the coated chicken chunks into the beaten eggs and place on a plate.
 Heat the oil in a pan over medium heat on the stove.

-* If you want sesame chicken just add sesame seeds, you can toast about 2 T sesame seeds in about 1-2 T sesame oil or peanut oil for about 2 minutes and add to the chicken before you bake it.
+* If you like sesame chicken, toast 2 T sesame seeds in 1-2 T sesame or peanut oil for 2 minutes.
+Add them to the chicken before you bake it.

 This is absolutely awesome but my favorite part was watching my granddaughter (she has Celiac Disease) smile as she was enjoying every bite!
 She hasn't been able to eat Chinese food since she was diagnosed and it is one of her favorites.
 All of my taste testers, even the 4 year old agreed this is better than take-out!
 Enjoy and be blessed!